onurpe/astro-paper/src/content/blog/herb.md

 ### **First Steps for Planting Herbs:**

-1. Prepare your container and soil mix.
-Make sure to give the mix some water to keep your seeds from shifting when you water them for the first time.
+1. **Prepare your container and soil mix**.
+Make sure to give the mix some water to **keep your seeds from shifting** when you water them for the first time.
-2. Sow your seeds about one to three times deeper than their size.
-If the seeds are small, press them barely into the soil and sprinkle some vermiculite on top.
+2. **Sow your seeds about one to three times deeper than their size.** If the seeds are small, press them barely into the soil and sprinkle some vermiculite on top.
 For larger seeds, press about half an inch and then cover them.
-3. Water the seeds lightly and cover the container with plastic wrap to keep the soil mix and seeds warm and encourage germination.
+3. **Water the seeds lightly and cover the container with plastic wrap to keep the soil mix and seeds warm** and encourage germination.
 Place the container in a sunny area or under a light, and remove the plastic wrap when the seedlings emerge.

 ### **Maintaining Herb Growth:**